manhhoang/Programming-Is-Awesome/README.md

 - [Enterprise Architect](http://www.sparxsystems.com/) - Enterprise architects are practitioners of enterprise architecture; an enterprise strategic management discipline that operates within organizations.

 ## Summit Events
+- [AWS re:Invent](https://reinvent.awsevents.com/) - At AWS re:Invent, connect with peers and cloud experts, collaborate at our bootcamps, and learn how AWS can improve productivity, security.
 - [Web Summit](https://websummit.net/) - It's been called 'the best technology conference on the planet'.
 - [AWS Summit](https://aws.amazon.com/summits/) - Whether you are new to the cloud or an experienced user, you will learn something new at an AWS Summit.
 - [Gamescom](http://www.gamescom-cologne.com/) - Gamescom (stylized as gamescom) is a trade fair for video games held annually at the Koelnmesse in Cologne, North Rhine-Westphalia, Germany.